 If you follow hwy 28 past Gold River, the road travels along Gold River to the ocean at Muchalat Inlet.
 About halfway along is a stunning view of the Gold River canyon and a large waterfall at the tsuxwin Viewpoint.
-The Tsuxwin Falls viewpoint features a picnic site strategically placed near the side of river cascading down a 600 foot drop.
+The Tsuxwin Falls viewpoint features a picnic site strategically placed near the side of the river cascading down a 600-foot drop.
 This is a very impressive waterfall during the spring runoff.

 There is a campground just down the road from here where you can set up camp on the Gold River.
 The campground is located just 5 km from town on the banks of the Gold River, Just head towards the gold river estuary and follow the signs.
 The campgrounds are rustic but well maintained.
 The available services include picnic tables and fire pits at each site and pit toilets that are located within the campground.
 There are 20 campsites and an overflow camping area that includes a large covered shelter that could come in handy during the wet weather.